 The D78 Stock fleet received a heavy mid-life refurbishment in the 2000s but were replaced as part of London Underground's standardisation for its Surface Stock fleet.
 The D78 Stock's replacement by S Stock was complete in Spring 2017, a number of years earlier than planned.
-Its possible the D78 Stock could live on on the National Rail network as Class 230 DMUs (or bi-mode hybrids), development is continuing.
+Some D78 Stock will live on on the National Rail network as Class 230 DMUs (or bi-mode hybrids).

 |7535 at West Brompton|